Zen in the United States: 1980s – Scandals

 Robert Sharf also mentions charisma from which institutional power is derived, and the need to balance charismatic authority with institutional authority.
 Elaborate analyses of these scandals are made by Stuart Lachs, who mentions the uncritical acceptance of religious narratives, such as lineages and dharma transmission, which aid in giving uncritical charismatic powers to teachers and leaders.

 The scandals eventually led to rules of conduct by the American Zen Teachers Association, and the reorganising of Zen Centers, to spread the management of those centers over a wider group of people and diminish the role of charismatic authority.

 Japanese Rinzai

 Contemporary Rinzai teachers

 Contemporary Rinzai Zen teachers in United States have included Kyozan Joshu Sasaki Roshi, Eido Tai Shimano Roshi, and Omori Sogen Roshi (d.
 1994).
 Sasaki founded the Mount Baldy Zen Center and its branches after coming to Los Angeles from Japan in 1962.
 One of his students was the Canadian poet and musician Leonard Cohen.
 Eido Roshi founded Dai Bosatsu Zendo Kongo-ji, a training center in New York state.
 Omori Roshi founded Daihonzan Chozen-ji, the first Rinzai headquarters temple established outside Japan, in Honolulu; under his students Tenshin Tanouye Roshi and Dogen Hosokawa Roshi and their dharma heirs, several other training centers were established including Daiyuzenji in Chicago and Korinji in Wisconsin.

+Factors of Zen Diffusion in America

+For Japanese Zen Buddhism to transplant and grow roots in America, a significant diffusion took place.
+From its introduction in the late 19th century to present day, Zen went through many stages to establish itself in American culture.
+There are six pivotal factors that can be attributed to this spread and its impact on the future.